badsyntax/react-native-lmdb/README.md

 ## LMDB

-> Lightning Memory-Mapped Embedded Database
+> Lightning Memory-Mapped Database

 LMDB is an embedded transactional database in the form of a key-value store.
 It's fast, small, and can handle large amounts of data.

 https://www.symas.com/lmdb

+## Goals of this Project

+- Simple API
+- Performance over features

 ## Installation